martintrojer/whis/DEVELOPER_HANDOFF.md

 - Linux-native support
 - No subscription model

-The existing multi-provider architecture (OpenAI + Mistral) means the foundation is already in place.
+The extensible multi-provider architecture (5 providers with trait-based design) means adding new providers requires only ~60-100 lines of code.

 ---